MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/build-your-first-app.md

 	![Android Target Options](media/vs-taco-2017-first-app/figure-21.png)

+    > [!NOTE]
-    > **Note:** Depending on your PC configuration some warnings or errors might appear, like firewall alerts or a message that indicating that the emulator must run in elevated mode.
+    > Depending on your PC configuration some warnings or errors might appear, like firewall alerts or a message that indicating that the emulator must run in elevated mode.
 If you receive the following error, stop the Android Debug Bridge process (adb.exe) and retry launching the emulator:

     > ![Android Emulator Error](media/vs-taco-2017-first-app/figure-22.png)